iron0012/tdhopper.com/content/articles/2013-11-28 Noisy Series and Body Weight.md

 Title: Noisy Series and Body Weight, Take 2
-Slug: noisy-series-and-body-weight
+Slug: noisy-series-and-body-weight-take-2
 Tags: ggplot, nerdery
 Author: Tim

 Back in July, I posted some [analysis of my attempt at weight loss](http://stiglerdiet.com/blog/2013/Jul/26/noisy-series-and-body-weight/).
 Now that I'm four months further down the line, I thought I'd post a follow-up.

 I continue to be fascinated with how noisy my weight time series is.
 While I've continued to lose weight over time, my weight goes up two out of five mornings.

 Here's a plot of the time series of my change in weight.
 Note how often the change is positive, i.e. I appear to have gained weight: